Ljubljana, «the beloved»

 Tromostjov – Ajdovščina – Tabor

 The Triple Bridge, both original and attractive artwork, was built by local architect Jože Plečnik.
 Its stairs to the banks and its columns endow it with a Venetian style.
-Its line with the Annunciation Franciscan Church and its coral-colored façade is the idealized image of the town.
+Its line with the Franciscan Church of the Annunciation and its coral-colored façade is the idealized image of the town.
 Between the two, the all round shaped Prešeren Square is often the locals’ meeting place, and the visitors’ landmark.
 There take place most of the shows.
 As you make your way to Čopova Street, you will see a superb scale model of the town made of bronze, as useful as aesthetic because it will eventually help you to find your way around.

 Miklošičeva Avenue on its own is worth the visit: there, the Secession style – derived from Art Nouveau – is much in evidence.
 The fineness of embellishments and the diversity in colors are outstanding.
 The Galerija Emporium shopping centre (former Centromerkur), the Grand Hotel Union and the Zadružna Cooperative Bank with its colored mosaics are the most significant examples.

 Other emblematic artwork in Ljubljana, the Dragons Bridge allows you to cross the Ljubljanica to join the Market Square.